Zsombyy/ASCII-Converter-Gen-Z-Edition/guide.md

 # List of the commands:
 ** Commad to use everyting ./brainrot-ascii
- # OUTPUT OPTIONS
+ # OUTPUT OPTIONS:
   -o, --output FILE Save ASCII to file instead of stdout -f, --format FORMAT Output format (text,html,ansi) [default: text]

 # DIMENSIONS:
     -w, --width INT ASCII width in characters set to use [default: 8]